hyperrhiz/jekyll-journal/README.md

 ```
 ---
 layout: page <-- standard
-category: name of the section within the issue
+category: name of the section within the issue. must exactly match the name in the index list
 type: name of the folder containing the issue, minus the underscore
 issue: a number
 year: a year